This article is for you if you’re looking for the top 10 best walk-around lenses for the Nikon camera.

 This is a lens for people who want one lens to carry around.

-So it’s heavier than I expected, has a whole lot of stuff in it.
+So it’s heavier than I expected and has a lot of stuff.

 You have a manual auto slash manual slash auto manual VR active, you have a lock on so it won’t zoom, and then an unlock.